afnanmmir/460J_Final/Documents/WriteUp/WriteUp.md

 This begins to sound more and more like a song, although there are still some issues.

 ## Further Exploration
 After getting this baseline, we attempted to explore a little more.
 Our exploration included trying a variational autoencoder (VAE) model to generate music.
-We try to use a generative model approach rather than a seq2seq model approach to generate our music.
+Autoencoders are pairs of two neural networks, an encoder and a decoder model, and it is the job of the encoder to find a way to compress a given input dataset into the latent space - so that the reconstructed output we get later with the decoder is similar to the input.
+The variational subset of autoencoders have very nice properties that allow for us to reconstruct music from points in the latent space.
+In contrast to our previous methodology, we try to use a generative model approach rather than a seq2seq model approach to generate our music and compare the results in the end.

+Specifically, we used MusicVAE, an open-source, hierarchical recurrent VAE that is provided by Magenta for the underlying model of our code, and trained on the same dataset of lofi music as before.
+Similarly to our data pre-processing before, we take all of our MIDI files from our data set, and convert them into sequences of notes that can be fed into our model.
+Once we have our converted sequences, we can then choose a specific music configuration for our network to train on.
+These configurations ranged from different 2-bar to 16-bar melodies, as well as different instruments being introduced, such as bass and drums.
+For the purposes of our minimalistic music setting, we decided to configure the network with a simple 2-bar melody configuration and trained it on our lofi dataset.

 Using this method, we were able to create the following MIDI file: